 Due to a shipping snafu and my Georganics samples coming all the way from England, I haven’t tried their toothpaste tablets yet.
 Here are some of their creative products that I have tried from Georganics:

-I’ll update this review when I’ve tried them, but here’s what I can tell you now about what makes them unique: They’re the least expensive tablets if you order a year’s supply, and they come in crazy flavors – spearmint, orange, eucalyptus, English peppermint and tea tree (which is intimidating sounding).
+I’ll update this review when I’ve tried them, but here’s what I can tell you now about what makes their tablets unique: They’re the least expensive tablets if you order a year’s supply, and they come in crazy flavors – spearmint, orange, eucalyptus, English peppermint and tea tree (which is intimidating sounding).

-More importantly, sodium bicarbonate is the first ingredient in these tablets (the only formula I’ve found where it’s #1), which makes me nervous that they might be very baking soda flavored.
-And, like Mouthful, Georganics tablets contain Kaolin clay, which gave my teeth a super squeaky-clean feeling with Mouthful, but also made the tablets tough as rocks to chew and hard to fully rinse away.
+And sodium bicarbonate is the first ingredient in these tablets (the only formula I’ve found where it’s #1), which makes me nervous that they might be very baking soda flavored.
+Like Mouthful, Georganics tablets contain Kaolin clay, which gave my teeth a super squeaky-clean feeling with Mouthful, but also made the tablets tough as rocks to chew and hard to fully rinse away.

 Maybe these are different though!
 Details to come when my order arrives.

 The best way to order Georganics:

-The links above are to Earth Hero, which is the best option in the US.
-(It’s one of the most sustainable online retailers in the US.
-They have great sustainability certifications, and cary a huge selection of sustainable products and brands.)
+Most of the links above are to Earth Hero (for the products they carry), which I think is one of the most sustainable online retailers in the US.
+They have great sustainability certifications, and cary a huge selection of sustainable products and brands.

 Plus, you can save 10% on anything from Earth Hero (not just Georganics) with the code TILTEDMAP10 .

-If you feel like committing, Georganics is the only brand that offers a one-year-supply refill size, which is a great option – having more delivered, less frequently saves on shipping emissions and packaging.
+If you want to commit, Georganics is the only brand that offers a one-year-supply refill size, which is a great option – having more delivered, less frequently saves on shipping emissions and packaging.
 Bulk is better!

 In Europe or the UK, it makes more sense to order directly from the Georganics website.
 (You could do the same from the US, but you’ll pay a lot for shipping.)